Manifest V3 migration guide

 In Manifest v2, Firefox extensions support the use of the chrome.*

 namespace with APIs that provide asynchronous event handling using callbacks.
-In full release of Manifest v3, Firefox will support promises for asynchronous events in the chrome.*
+In Manifest v3, Firefox supports promises for asynchronous events in the chrome.*

 namespace.